Garside monoids and groups, braids.

 BraidMonoid(A₄)

-constructs the associated braid monoid, and then, used as a function, B constructs elements of the braid monoid (or group when W is finite) from a list of generators:
+constructs the associated braid monoid, and then, used as a function, B constructs elements of the braid monoid (or group when W is finite) from a list of generators indices given as arguments:

 julia> w=B(1,2,3,4) # represents 𝐬₁𝐬₂𝐬₃𝐬₄